-Walk-ins are welcome!
-No appointment is necessary for routine blood work/lab tests and general X-rays.
-Most other tests require an appointment.
+Patients must schedule appointments for routine blood work/lab tests and general X-rays.
 To schedule an appointment, contact central scheduling/patient registration.

 Grand View Health has four outpatient centers conveniently located in Harleysville, Pennsburg, Quakertown and Sellersville.
 Each outpatient center offers a variety of primary care and specialty physician practices (i.e., OB/GYN, cardiology), as well as X-rays, lab services and more, all in one convenient location.
 Our list of outpatient centers provides the services and hours available, which vary by location.
 Each location has its own central registration desk, where patients should report to prior to having a test.